Important Immigration Definitions

 Form I-94 – This small white card is a record of your legal entry into the U.S. and immigration status.
 You complete it on a flight to the U.S. or at a border crossing, and it is then processed at a port of entry.
 An immigration inspector usually staples it into your passport.
 Form I-94 notes name, date of birth, country of citizenship, and the date and port of your arrival in the U.S. It also indicates how long you can stay in the United States.
 The notation D/S signifies “duration of status” and refers to the completion date on the I-20 .The Form I-94 is also a record of your arrivals and departures.
 Each time you leave the country you surrender your I-94.
 Only in the case of short trips to Canada, Mexico, and parts of the Caribbean do you keep this form.
 The I-94 is an important form; we recommend that you make a photocopy of both sides of the form to keep separately in case you need to replace it.

 NEWS!
 Since 2013, the I-94 paper form is now ELECTRONIC.
 You will be responsible to generate and print your own form prior to your departure/travel outside the US.
-Please follow this link for instructions.
+Instructions can be found here.

 Form I-20 – The Certificate of Visa Eligibility for Nonimmigrant F-1 Student Status is the I-20.
 This is the document issued by a school through SEVIS (Student and Exchange Visitor Information System) for presentation at a U.S. consulate abroad to apply for an F-1 Student visa.
 It must also be presented to an immigration official upon entry into the U.S. When traveling outside the U.S., those in F-1 status must carry both a recertified I-20 and financial documentation if they intend to return to the U.S. in F-1 status to continue their studies or practical training.
 The I-20 and its corresponding electronic updates in SEVIS are a permanent record of one’s activities as a student in the U.S.